 About the Author

-is the author of the Cocoa Kids Collection© and principal consultant for Valorena Online, L.L.C., Freelance Marketing & Communications.
+is the author/illustrator of the Cocoa Kids Collection© and principal consultant for Valorena Online, L.L.C., Freelance Marketing & Communications.

 A former journalist in the U.S. and Spain, Valerie has written and contributed to articles and essays in publications like the Los Angeles Times, National Geographic, Miami Herald, Orange County Business Journal, Long Beach Press Telegram, Injuve Magazine (Spain) and More Magazine, online.

-Valerie is currently studying Education Literacy at St. John's University, New York.
-She holds a B.A. from the University of California, Berkeley and a Master’s degree from Columbia University.
+Valerie is currently studying Literacy at St. John's University, New York.
+She holds a B.A. degree from the University of California, Berkeley and a Master’s degree from Columbia University.
 She also studied at the Universidad de Salamanca, Spain as an undergraduate.